-In regards to livelihood, the typical sources of income in urban residential areas are limited to smallscale business.
-As per the site visits conducted by the technical team and the E&S Team, the small scale businesses such as shops, reseller, cafes, restaurants, etc. concentrate along the main roads.
+In regards to livelihood, the typical sources of income in urban residential areas are limited to small-scale business.
+As per the site visits conducted by the technical team and the E&S Team, the small scale businesses such as shops, reseller, cafes, restaurants, car repair, etc. are concentrated along the main roads and highways.